The Sciatic Runway

 Another contributing factor I have noticed during treatment of SN dysfunction is emotions.
 In the above chronic issues I have noticed a consistent emotional factor of frustration, resentment, impatience or irritability.
 These emotions are consistent with the Gall Bladder (GB) meridian the offical of decision making and judgement.
 “The Gallbladder is like a judge for its power of discernment” (The Huangdi Neijgin The Yellow Emperor’s Classic Book of Medicine, 2700BC).
 Shizuto Masunaga’s GB meridian extension begins at the corner of the eye, wraps around the scapula, zigzags through the hip and also extends from the greater trochanter along the lateral side of the leg ending at the small toe.
 Acupressure along the GB points is also an effective treatment of the above SN issues.
 Maintaining the GB meridian is important for physical movement, loosening joints, muscles, alleviating headaches and releasing frustration from the body.

 In conclusion massage is an effective treatment method of chronic SN issues.
-Cross friction massage techniques have been proven by medical researchers to be more beneficial that stretching.
+Cross friction massage techniques have been proven by medical researchers to be more beneficial than stretching.
 A holistic approach to treatment can include providing therapy for the emotional factors such as acupressure along the meridians as well.
 Keep your fight/flight muscles in check with regular treatment.

 ‘The Sciatic Runway,’ Photo by KinKate from Pexels, modified by Fiona Scope